impredicative/pgtune/README.md

 ```

 ### Inclusion example
-The printed values can be saved to a file which can be used by postgresql.conf with the include directive, as for example:
+The printed values can be written to a file which can be used by `postgresql.conf` with the *include directive*, as for example:

 `include 'postgresql.conf.custom'`